 Insurance Strategies Fund, LLC (ISF), a related party with common ownership to the Company, held a non-controlling interest in both GWG Life and Opportunity Bridge Funding at December 31, 2009.
-During 2010 GWG Life acquired the non-controlling interest as a result of DLPI's sale of its insurance policy portfolio and assumption of the related debt by the purchaser.
-Additionally, GWG Holdings sold its controlling interest in Opportunity Bridge Funding to ISF (see note 10 for further information on the transactions).
-The operations of each subsidiary has been consolidated for its period of ownership and ISF's non-controlling interest is included in equity.
+Additionally GWG Holdings sold its controlling interest in Opportunity Bridge Funding to IFS (see note 10 for further information on the transactions).
+The operations of each subsidiary have been consolidated for its period of ownership and ISF's non-controlling interest is included in equity.

 GWG Life, through December 31, 2008, sold 100 percent of the investments in life insurance policies acquired to a wholly owned subsidiary, DLP and the related Trust.
 DLP was considered a variable interest entity as defined by Financial Accounting Standards Board (FASB) ASC Topic 810-10.
-Despite a 100 percent equity interest, GWG Life was not the primary beneficiary of DLP, and therefore did not consolidate DLP, rather accounted for its investment in DLP under the equity method with a carrying value of zero at December 31, 2009 and June 30, 2010 (unaudited).
+Despite a 100 percent equity interest, GWG Life was not the primary beneficiary of DLP, and therefore did not consolidate DLP, rather accounted for its investment in DLP under the equity method with a carrying value of zero at December 31, 2009 and September 30, 2010 (unaudited).
 Effective November 1, 2010 DLP sold its portfolio of insurance policies to Life Assets Trust S.A. resulting in a triggering event in which GWG Life was determined to be the primary beneficiary.
 As of and since the transaction date GWG Life has consolidated DLP.
-DLP did not have any operations or net assets as of or from November 1, 2010 (immediately subsequent to the transaction) to June 30, 2011.
+DLP did not have any operations or net assets as of or from November 1, 2010 (immediately subsequent to the transaction) to September 30, 2011.
 See note 4 regarding the transaction.